earlSt1/vtt-compendium-folders/README.md

 - Folders in the compendium with no entities within them (e.g a folder with only folders in it), will always be open.
 - Supports all entity types (Actor,Item,JournalEntry,Scene,Rolltable)
 - Delete Folders inside the compendium (which move all entries up into the parent folder), or Delete All (which deletes the folder and all entries inside it)
-- Edit the name and colour of the folder.
+- Edit the name, colour, icon, and sorting mode of the folder.
 - Create new folders and drag/drop entries between them

 #### Instructions
 - To use the new functionality, each folder has a new right click context menu option named *Export Folder Structure*.
 This will open up a prompt to pick an unlocked compendium to export to.
 Once you do, the folder structure will appear in the compendium you picked.
 - To import the folders from a compendium, there is a similar button for each folder.
 This will import the folder structure you have stored into your current world, in addition to creating entities and adding them to the correct folders.
-- As of v2.0.8 you can now create folders in compendiums that have folders already in them.
+- You can create folders in compendiums that have folders already in them.
 Next to the search bar there is a button to Create Folder at Root, and next to each rendered folder there is a similar Create Subfolder button to what you will see in the core application.
 - If you dont have any folders in the current compendium, you wont be able to make use of this functionality.
 To fix this you can export an empty folder into the compendium, then the folder create buttons will appear.
--

 #### Frequently Asked Questions
 **"My compendiums are showing a lot of `#[CF_tempEntity]` things and no folders.
 What gives?"** - This can be caused by multiple things:
 - Make sure you are on the latest version of Compendium Folders (even if you freshly installed it)